fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 .. image:: images/manage.png
    :scale: 50 %
-   :alt: Main menu buttons
+   :alt: managing the applications/desktops
    :align: center

- The desktop contains:
+ The Desktop menu item contains:
    * New Desktop: You can create an empty desktop.
    * Save: You can save the desktop
    * Save As you can duplicate your desktop.